 Every Sunday night my extended family gathers for dinner – the adults chat while the kids play hard and everyone starts off the new week on the right foot.
 My mom and I take turns planning the menus for the meals; we are feeding a wide variety of palates so it’s not always easy to come up with something that will appeal to everyone!
-Over the years we’ve created a number of dinners that the family will happily eat and this recipe for chicken enchiladas with pumpkin sauce is one of our favorites.
+Over the years we’ve created a number of dinners that the family will happily eat and this recipe for pumpkin enchiladas is one of our favorites.

 This time of the year there are so many tempting pumpkin treats out there.
 I’m definitely doing my part to spread the pumpkin love with sweet and savory options including chocolate pumpkin cheesecake muffins and don’t worry, I’ve got more to come!
 That being said, the savory side of pumpkin often gets overlooked.
 While pumpkin does have some naturally sweet undertones, when you pair it with decidedly savory flavors like chili powder and garlic it turns into a totally different experience.

 You can use your choice of tortillas – I prefer flour but I’ve made this before with corn tortillas and that also works just fine.
 The tortillas are stuffed with shredded chicken and cheese and laid in the pan.
 The pumpkin sauce goes over the top with some cheese and the whole thing gets baked until the cheese has melted and the enchiladas are warmed through.